omni-network/omni/docs/content/build-xdapp/quickstart.md

 sidebar_position: 1
 ---

-# Build an xdapp in 5min
+# Hello World

-This QuickStart guide will run through how to start an Omni XApp in less than 3 minutes.
+This QuickStart guide will run through how to start an Omni XApp in 5 minutes.

 In this guide you will: